Si-Constable/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

 that limitation, those drivers are the preferred solution due to the granular data management capabilities they afford.

+These Values are dependant on the information provided in the HWU(hwu.netapp.com).
+Its important to understand what the current limitations are for the ONTAP platform.
+Based on the current information (OnTap 9.7) in the HWU you can have 5000 ONLINE volumes for a 2 node HA Pair.
+This will allow a single node to handle 5000 Volumes in the event of a TakeOver.
+If there are more than 5000 volumes online in a HA pair in the event of a TakeOver netapp do not guarantee that they will be presented as online.

 If you need more persistent volumes than may be accommodated by the FlexVol limits, choose the ``ontap-nas-economy`` or the ``ontap-san-economy`` driver.